 Step 3: Test and Validate

 The testing phase is another important phase of the HL7 integration.
-A proper review of the design, utilization and content of these interfaces is the most important step for the successful completion.
+A proper review of the design, utilization, and content of these interfaces is the most important step for the successful completion.
 Unit and integrated testing involve the expertise of application subject matter experts.
 They are typically great at working with the technical items relevant to an interface.

 1. Unit testing involves validating specific feeds and reviewing data for accuracy.
-This step would identify any issues missed by the interface engineer during initial gap analysis.
+This step would identify any issues missed by the interface engineer during the initial gap analysis.

 2. Integrated testing involves reviewing data as it flows through upstream and downstream systems via HL7 interface development.
 Whoever is familiar with the data should be involved in validation steps.